aaholmes/navigation/README.md

 ### Downloading needed files

 ## Instructions
-The jupyter notebook Collect_Bananas.ipynb contains all the code needed to train the agent.
+The jupyter notebook Navigation.ipynb contains all the code needed to train the agent.
 There are three modes one can run in: